jasontcrabtree/WIP-2020-Portfolio/work/repairer-allocation.md

 2. Trust your team, and make sure you check in with each other frequently.
 Stay on the same page and clarify assumptions.
 3. Stick to convictions about uncomfortable conversations — this was especially relevant to how we approached customer research on this project, something I think I should have pushed for much more heavily than I did.

-### Wrapping Up

-Hello!
-If you've made it this far, I admire your commitment — either to reading through everything, or for your skimming ability.
 This was the final project I completed at IAG over four years.
 It was a great experience that taught me a whole lot, especially about how I cope with pressure 😅 something we all need to learn!

+---

+## Wrapping Up

+Read next case study about completing a [prompts.io](https://prompts.io) design challenge [iOS App Design Concept: OpenMed Personal Medical Care Managementy](/work/character-counter).